-A moderately challenging 8-mile trek up the north face of one of the tallest mountains in the San Gabriels.
+The hike to Mount Baden-Powell is a moderately challenging 8-mile trek up the north face of one of the tallest mountains in the San Gabriels.
 Fans of switchbacks will love the march to the top of this peak, which rewards hikers with a stunning ridge, 1500-year-old limber pines, a small monument to the founder of the Boy Scouts, and a mostly-bare summit with tremendous panoramic views of the landscape.
-A popular trail, but definitely on the list of must-dos for the Angeles National Forest.
+This is a popular trail — and one that may be impassable during the winter months — but definitely on the list of must-dos for the San Gabriel Mountains.

 NOTE: The Angeles Crest Highway is often closed in the high country during winter or after rainstorms.
 Check the CALTRANS site for highway 2 conditions before you drive up there.